 I have made it clear that it is impossible to be 100% happy all the time, but that does not mean I wouldn't at least try to see the good in every little thing.
 I still love living in the moment.
 I believe that's the only way to actually live.
 But for the past few weeks, my bipolar tendencies are at its peak!
 Haha~ Nah, I mean, I'm happy and a bit sad at the same time.
 I'm filled with hope and hopeless at the same time.
 It's so hard you guys!

-So, I made a decision to move up here to Baguio after working for 6 months in Makati at the same company that I left before I moved to China.
-While I was in China, all I really wanted was to get back to the Philippines, not just to see my family ~ I wasn't homesick at all.
+So, I made a decision to move up here to Baguio after working for 6 months in Makati - with the same company that I left before I moved to China.
+While I was in China, all I really wanted was to get back to the Philippines, not just to see my family - I wasn't homesick at all.
 I was 'dorm sick'.
 I missed my friends and the life that I had when I was in Manila.
 I missed running on the weekends at my favorite park, shopping, having coffee with friends, watching movies in a movie house, going to salon, reading magazines, getting pedicures, foot spa, having a facial, getting a massage, eating in fancy restaurants and all those things I called 'NECESSITY'.
 I always thought I would actually die if I don't get to do any of these.
 I love my job and one of the reasons why I work is to have a comfortable life and so that I won’t have to do the things that I hate to do.
 I gave myself everything that my parents weren't able to give me when I was younger.
-I became so independent; I pay my bills, cook for myself and deal with adult talks whenever I have to.
+I became so independent - I pay my bills, cook for myself and deal with adult talks whenever I have to.

 When I was in China, there may be times when I can't get to do these 'necessities' because I only have one day off then and mountains of paperwork to do.
 It was impossible to recharge or get a decent sleep when all you think about is WORK.
 Preparing for a class is not a joke, executing them in the classroom is not a joke too, especially for someone who hates to be in front of a crowd.
 I was only happy then if there are Chinese holidays.
 I really get as far away as I could from the workplace just so I could forget it even just for a few hours or days.
 I remember it took me 45 days to write a post on my blog since I came to Tieling.
-The first 45 days that I was in China, I did nothing but cry, whine, and regret the fact that I gave up my good life in Manila.
+For my first 45 days in China, I did nothing but cry, whine, and regret the fact that I gave up my good life in Manila.
 What the hell was I thinking leaving everything behind?
 I was craving for freedom all the time.
 Back then, no amount of money could pacify me.
 I was desperate to go home and live the life I had once again.

 Yes, I still remember how I felt during those times.
 It's funny and sad, but it's in the past and I can't do anything about it anymore.
 It was a great experience and I'm glad I got over it somehow.
 Most importantly, I learned a lot from it.
-When I got back in the Philippines, I swore to myself that I would never try to do a job that only fills half of my heart.
+When I got back in the Philippines, I swore to myself that I would NEVER try to take a job that only fills half of my heart.
 Part of the reason I tried to work abroad is pretty much the same as any typical OFW : I wanted to help my family.
 I wanted to earn more so I can give more.
 I may be selfish sometimes, but I'm not entirely evil.
 I wanted to help my grandparents especially since they are the ones who raised me.
 I owe them a lot and no matter how much I give them, I would never be able to give them enough.
 I will never be able to repay their kindness.
 But even so, during the time I was earning more than what I need, I tried to send them some money.
 I don't send money all the time, but when I do, it's definitely not less than Php 5,000.
 It was just a small portion of my salary, I don't even feel it.
 But earning more than enough in exchange of hating my life every single day was definitely not worth it.
 All people see is that I am working abroad, probably living a comfortable life, I’m eating well and I’m dressed well.
 Yeah!
 But it's not all that.
 I had everything that I need, except freedom.
 No one sees how much I hate doing all the paperwork before and after my classes.
 No one knows how much I cry at night trying to endure migraines and shooting pains at the base of my skull.
-Doing that job was a battle I had to deal by myself.
-What kind of a deranged person goes to battle all alone?!
+Doing that job was a battle I had to deal all by myself.
+What kind of a deranged person goes to a battle all alone?!

 Flash forward to the present time.